 In regards to people practices, low-performance organizations can make small changes to become high-performance companies

 "What you can do is make managers more responsible for developing people," explains Jamrog.
 "There are a lot of things managers can do to make people feel welcome and needed, even in a lower-performing organization."

-Lower-performing organizations should focus on three steps to hold managers more accountable for people development:1) Instill managers with the proper skills to develop talent.
+Lower-performing organizations should focus on three steps to hold managers more accountable for people development:

 2) Design a process for measuring how well managers develop talent.